syandsign/daily-planner-app/README.md

 # Quick brief about this project
 This is a project for the daily planner app created by Syandsign Studio.
-The purpose of this aplication is to help you manage your daily routine.This project is using react-native and expo.io.
+The purpose of this aplication is to help you manage your daily routine.
+This project is using react-native and expo.io.
 # How to setup this project
 1. Clone this repository into your local repo
 2. Install node dependency